code-mphi/ECOGEN/docs/sphinx_docs/_sources/Chap3_3outputFiles.rst.txt

 Mesh information
 ----------------
-When using AMR, mesh information is saved at a frequency specified in the *mainV5.xml* file to allow a restart of the simulation and the corresponding files are placed within the subfolders **ECOGEN/results/XXX/infoMesh/**.
+When using AMR, mesh information is saved at a frequency specified in the *main.xml* file to allow a restart of the simulation and the corresponding files are placed within the subfolders **ECOGEN/results/XXX/infoMesh/**.

 Screen output
 -------------